Konkoita: Vajiralongkorn Dam

-In the 1980s, it was decided to built the Vajiralongkorn Dam on the Khwae Noi River to generate hydroelectricity.
+In the 1980s, it was decided to build the Vajiralongkorn Dam on the Khwae Noi River to generate hydroelectricity.
 Konkoita, the neighbouring Mon village of Sangklaburi, and several other villages were flooded in June 1984 by the construction of the dam.
 The population was resettled several kilometres from the original sites.
 The meeting point and about 50 kilometre of railway is now submerged, and the memorial has been moved to higher ground.
 A hospital built in 1963 in Sangklaburi was rebuilt in Huay Malai where it served two refugee camps along the Myanmar border in the 2010s.